Battle.net® end user License Agreement

 - Copies: You may make one (1) copy of the Additional Software for archival purposes only.

 CONSENT TO MONITOR.
 WHEN RUNNING, A GAME MAY MONITOR YOUR COMPUTER'S RANDOM ACCESS MEMORY (RAM) FOR UNAUTHORIZED THIRD PARTY PROGRAMS RUNNING CONCURRENTLY WITH THE GAME.
 AN "UNAUTHORIZED THIRD PARTY PROGRAM" AS USED HEREIN SHALL BE DEFINED AS ANY THIRD PARTY SOFTWARE PROHIBITED BY SECTION 1(C)(ii) ABOVE.
 IN THE EVENT THAT THE GAME DETECTS AN UNAUTHORIZED THIRD PARTY PROGRAM, (a) THE GAME MAY COMMUNICATE INFORMATION BACK TO BLIZZARD, INCLUDING WITHOUT LIMITATION YOUR ACCOUNT NAME, DETAILS ABOUT THE UNAUTHORIZED THIRD PARTY PROGRAM DETECTED, AND THE TIME AND DATE; AND/OR (b) BLIZZARD MAY EXERCISE ANY OR ALL OF ITS RIGHTS UNDER THIS AGREEMENT, WITH OR WITHOUT PRIOR NOTICE TO THE USER.
+Additionally, certain Games include a tool that will allow your computer system to forward information to Blizzard in the event that the Game crashes, including system and driver data, and consent to Blizzard being able to receive this data.

 LIMITED WARRANTY.
-THE SERVICE, ACCOUNTS, BATTLE.NET CLIENT AND THE GAME(S) ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE," BASIS FOR USE, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF CONDITION UNINTERRUPTED USE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT, TITLE, AND THOSE ARISING FROM COURSE OF DEALING OR USAGE OF TRADE.
-The entire risk arising out of use or performance of the Service, Battle.net Client and the Game(s) remains with the user.
+BATTLE.NET, ACCOUNTS, BATTLE.NET CLIENT AND THE GAME(S) ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE,” BASIS FOR USE, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF CONDITION UNINTERRUPTED USE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT, TITLE, AND THOSE ARISING FROM COURSE OF DEALING OR USAGE OF TRADE.
+The entire risk arising out of use or performance of Battle.net, Battle.net Client and the Game(s) remains with the user.
 Notwithstanding the foregoing, Blizzard warrants up to and including ninety (90) days from the date of your purchase of a license to the Game that the media on which the Game was distributed, if any, shall be free from defects in material and workmanship.
 In the event that such media proves to be defective during that time period, and upon presentation to Blizzard of proof of purchase of the defective media, Blizzard will at its option: (a) correct any defect, (b) provide you with a similar product of similar value, or (c) refund your money.
 THE FOREGOING IS YOUR SOLE AND EXCLUSIVE REMEDY FOR THE EXPRESS WARRANTY SET FORTH IN THIS SECTION.
 Some jurisdictions do not allow the exclusion or limitation of implied warranties so the above limitations may not apply to you.

 If you are a resident of Australia, the benefits provided to you by this Limited Warranty are in addition to other rights or remedies you may have under local laws related to the goods to which the warranty applies.
 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
 The provisions of this clause containing the Limited Warranty and the clause containing the Limitation of Liability and Indemnity below apply only to the extent permitted by the Competition and Consumer Act 2010 (Cth).
 The entitlement to a replacement or a refund for a major failure is not subject to Blizzard’s option.
 To submit a warranty claim to Blizzard, please call 1800 041 378 or send to PO Box 544, Pyrmont NSW 2009 Australia.
 The user is responsible for the costs of returning media to Blizzard.

 LIMITATIONS OF LIABILITY.
-Blizzard, its parent, subsidiaries and affiliates shall not be liable for any loss or damage arising out of your use of, or inability to access or use, the Service, Battle.net Client, Accounts or the Game(s).
+Blizzard, its parent, subsidiaries and affiliates shall not be liable for any loss or damage arising out of your use of, or inability to access or use, Battle.net, Battle.net Client, Accounts or the Game(s).
 Blizzard’s liability shall never exceed the total fees paid by you to Blizzard during the six (6) months prior to your making a claim against Blizzard.

 INDEMNITY.
-You hereby agree to defend and indemnify Blizzard against and from any third party claims, liabilities, losses, injuries, damages, costs or expenses incurred by Blizzard arising out of or from your use of the Service, Battle.net Client, Account or the Game(s), any specific services or features associated therewith, including but not limited to User Content, Custom Games, Game Editors, Auction Houses, Battle.net Balance, and this Agreement.
+You hereby agree to defend and indemnify Blizzard against and from any third party claims, liabilities, losses, injuries, damages, costs or expenses incurred by Blizzard arising out of or from your use of Battle.net, Battle.net Client, Account or the Game(s), any specific services or features associated therewith, including but not limited to User Content, Custom Games, Game Editors, Battle.net Balance, and this Agreement.
 Because some jurisdictions do not allow the exclusion or limitation of consequential or incidental damages, Blizzard’s liability shall be limited to the fullest extent permitted by law.

 EQUITABLE REMEDIES.
 You agree that Blizzard would be irreparably damaged if the terms of this Agreement were not specifically followed and enforced.
 In such an event, you agree that Blizzard shall be entitled, without bond, other security, or proof of damages, to appropriate equitable remedies when you breach this Agreement; and that the awarding of equitable remedies to Blizzard will not limit its ability to receive remedies that are otherwise available to Blizzard under applicable laws.